tusharkalal20/Personal-Finance-Analysis/README.md

 ![image](https://github.com/tusharkalal20/Personal-Finance-Project/assets/67863411/12b1fd6b-c157-47ee-85bb-9a516ee595a7)

 **Challenge:** Due to the confidential nature of financial statements, they are encrypted with a password to prevent unauthorized access.
 This encryption, however, posed a challenge in establishing an Excel connection to the PDF files and loading the data into a spreadsheet.
-To address this issue, all files had to be decrypted before creating of a data connection.
+To address this issue, all files had to be decrypted before creating a data connection.

 ## Data Cleaning
 Once the data is loaded, a preview of all the tables present is shown.
 We can choose to directly load it as is or transform our data in Power Query editor and then load it.
 For our analysis, not all tables are required as some contain customer information stored with the bank which is not required and can be ignored.